Designing learning in high dimensional oscillator networks with low dimensional read-out: Introduction

-To simulate a high dimensional oscillator network we consider the continuum equations of a Kuramoto oscillator omnipresent computer, i.e., infinite oscillator setting.
+To simulate a high dimensional oscillator network we consider the continuum equations of a Kuramoto oscillator omnipresent computer in the mean-field limit.
 More specifically, we consider the so-called Ott-Antonsen Ansatz \cite{ott2008low} to obtain a complex ODE for the average evolution of each oscillator population.
 It is in this setting that our results are obtained.